 Invalidation operations can be issued without a corresponding SMMUv3 invalidate command.
-A TCU issues CFGI_NS_ALL and CFGI_S_ALL invalidation and sync operations to invalidate GlobalBypass and GlobalDisabled translations as part of the process for changing certain SMMUv3 control registers.
+A TCU issues CFGI_NS_ALL and CFGI_S_ALL, and CFGI_RL_ALL invalidation and sync operations to invalidate

+GlobalBypass translations with DTI_TBU_TRANS_REQ.MMUV = 1, and GlobalDisable translations as part of the process for changing certain SMMUv3 control registers.